Playing To Win

 Reliability versus Validity in Strategy

 In the development of strategy, there is a hidden tension between two largely implicit forces that must be balanced productively to produce strategy that helps your organization persist.
 To provide guidance on that delicate balance, I decided to make the 24th Playing to Win/Practitioner Insights piece on Reliability versus Validity in Strategy.
+(Links for the rest of the PTW/PI series can be found here.)

 A Fundamental Tension